 pip 21.0.1 from /usr/local/lib/python3.9/site-packages/pip (python 3.9)

-Then pip is already installed.
-If not, you can download and install pip from the official pip website.
+Then, the pip is already installed.
+If you need help, you can download and install pip from the official pip website.

 Step 2: Install Impacket